Even Better Than the Real Thing: Music video

-The accompanying music video for "Even Better Than the Real Thing" was directed by Kevin Godley, formerly of 10cc and Godley & Creme, and was produced by Iain Brown.
+The music video for "Even Better Than the Real Thing" was directed by Kevin Godley, formerly of 10cc and Godley & Creme, and was produced by Iain Brown.
 It was shot at two locations: the former Zoo clothes shop located at 32–34 Carnaby Street in London on 11 February 1992, then Pinewood Studios in Buckinghamshire from 12–14 February 1992.
-The video featured the band and their own lookalike group The Doppelgangers, which was formed by U2 and Godley specifically for the video.
-U2 and The Doppelgangers swap places several times throughout the video that was also edited with various clips of television footage.
+The video featured U2 and their own lookalike group The Doppelgangers, which was formed by U2 and Kevin Godley specifically for the video.
+U2 and The Doppelgangers swap places several times throughout the video, which was also edited with various clips of television footage.
 The video won two awards at the 1992 MTV Video Music Awards, for Best Group Video and Best Visual Effects; it was shot with a 360-degree camera rollover rig, designed and built by Simon Tayler of Artem in London specifically for the video.
 The video also uses a snippet of Sega's arcade version of the video game G-LOC: Air Battle.

 Live performances

 The song was performed at every date of the band's Zoo TV and PopMart Tours, and was played sporadically on the Elevation Tour.
 The "Fish Out of Water" remix, later released in the 20th anniversary edition of Achtung Baby, was played as the opening song during the 2011 legs of the U2 360° Tour.
 This remix would return for performances during the Innocence + Experience Tour.

 After missing the entirety of the Joshua Tree Tour 2017 and the first leg of the Experience + Innocence Tour, the song returned to the setlist for the European leg of the Experience + Innocence Tour.
 The "Fish Out of Water" remix was again used, albeit without the slide guitar intro and less backing tracks.
 The song would return for the Joshua Tree Tour 2019, performed in the same style as the Experience + Innocence Tour.

+U2 performed "Even Better Than the Real Thing" during their 2023–2024 U2:UV Achtung Baby Live residency at the Sphere in the Las Vegas Valley.
+Performances were accompanied by the video piece "King Size" by Marco Brambilla scrolling from ceiling to floor on the venue's interior LED screen, making the audience feel the false sensation of the stage moving upward.
+Brambilla spent three-and-a-half months creating the sequence, which featured a kaleidoscopic collage of 1,000 looped video clips depicting Elvis Presley and various Las Vegas iconography.
+Brambilla was asked to produce visuals that would instill sensory overload in the audience, and from conversations with Bono, he developed the themes of representing the death of Elvis, the birth of Las Vegas, and their parallels with the American Dream.
+Brambilla trained the artificial intelligence model Stable Diffusion to categorise his personal library of over 12,000 film clips, many of them from Elvis's filmography.
+He then used Stable Diffusion, along with the text-to-image models DALL-E and Midjourney, to create "fantastical exaggerations" of Elvis based on text prompts.